johninvictus/petal/README.md

 In order to test the project run, `mix test`

-## NOTE: Am open for improvements with any are required.
+## NOTE: Am open for improvements if any are required.